-- limitations to airport facilities or general services with no operational impact; (11) - (12)national regulations not affecting general aviation; - (13)announcement or warnings about possible/potential limitations, without any operational impact; - (14)general reminders on already published information; - (15)availability of equipment for ground units without containing information on the operational impact for airspace and facility users; - (16)presence of hazards not otherwise promulgated, which affect air navigation (including obstacles, military exercises and operations, intentional and unintentional radio frequency interferences, rocket launches, displays, fireworks, sky lanterns, rocket debris, races and major parachuting events; - conflict zones which affect air navigation (to include information that is as specific (17)as possible regarding the nature and extent of threats of that conflict and its consequences for civil aviation; - (18)closure of movement area parts in connection with planned work locally coordinated of duration of less than one hour: - (19)implementation of short-term contingency measures in cases of disruption, or partial disruption, of ATS and related supporting services; - (20)closure or unavailability of, or changes in, operation of aerodrome(s)/heliport(s) outside the aerodrome(s)/heliport(s) operational hours; and - other non-operational information of a similar temporary nature.
-(21)
+- (5) partial temporary failure of air-ground communications when suitable alternative frequencies are known to be available and are operative; - (6) the lack of apron marshalling services and road traffic control; - (7) the unserviceability of location, destination or other instruction signs on the aerodrome movement area; - (8) parachuting when in uncontrolled airspace under VFR (see 6.3.2.3 m)), when controlled, at promulgated sites or within danger or prohibited areas; - (9) training activities by ground units; - (10) unavailability of back-up and secondary systems if these do not have an operational impact; - (11) limitations to airport facilities or general services with no operational impact; - (12) national regulations not affecting general aviation; - (13) announcement or warnings about possible/potential limitations, without any operational impact; - (14) general reminders on already published information; - (15) availability of equipment for ground units without containing information on the operational impact for airspace and facility users; - (16) [information about laser emissions without any operational impact and fireworks below minimum flying heights;] - (17) closure of movement area parts in connection with planned work locally coordinated of duration of less than one hour; - (18) closure or unavailability of, or changes in, operation of aerodrome(s)/heliport(s) outside the aerodrome(s)/heliport(s) operational hours; and - (19) other non-operational information of a similar temporary nature. - [Note: Information which relates to an aerodrome and its vicinity and does not affect its operational status may be distributed locally during pre-flight or in-flight briefing or other local contact with flight crews.]